MissT17/logs_analysis/README.md

 # Logs Analysis Project Description

-This program allows to query the newsdata.sql using direct queries to database.
+This program allows to query the newsdata.sql using direct queries to the database.

 # Directory Structure